jcalz23/logo_detection_w281/README.md

 ### Texture
-Texture is another important property of a logo; while they do not uniquely describe a logo, they may help differentiate textured logos from non-textures ones.
-For example, FedEx logos are typically found in print (plastic) or on vehicle decals (metal), and Adidas logos are frequently found on clothing and shoes (fabric, leather).
+Texture is another important property of a logo; while it does not uniquely describe a logo, it may help differentiate textured logos from non-textures ones.
+For example, FedEx logos are typically found in print (plastic) or on vehicle decals (metal), and Adidas logos are frequently found on clothing and shoes (cotton, leather).

 A statistical approach to generating texture features uses a gray level co-occurrence matrix, which is a histogram of co-occurring grayscale values (i, j) at a given distance d (defined in polar coordinates) over an image.
 The co-occurrence matrix C(i, j) is defined by
 <p align = "center">